zowe/docs-site/docs/user-guide/systemrequirements-zos.md

 ## Zowe Containers requirements

-Zowe (server) containers are available for download as an alternative to running Zowe servers on z/OS through the Zowe convenience and SMP/E builds Check [Zowe Containers Prerequisites](./k8s-prereqs.md) page for more details.
+Zowe (server) containers are available for download as an alternative to running Zowe servers on z/OS through the Zowe convenience and SMP/E builds.
+Check [Zowe Containers Prerequisites](./k8s-prereqs.md) page for more details.